What Is Spalling Concrete?

 9. What is a concrete overlay?

-A concrete overlay is a thin color concrete cement based products applied over existing concrete for repair or decorative reasons.
-The concrete overlay can be stamped, dyed, and stained to get desired result.
+A concrete overlay is a thin color concrete cement-based product applied over existing concrete for repair or decorative reasons.
+The concrete overlay can be stamped, dyed, and stained to get the desired result.

 10. How to repair spalling concrete ceiling or wall?